-To develop and promote quality artists who are overlooked by the traditional business models of their respective industries and who are currently lost among the unfiltered mass media distribution channels.
+To develop and promote quality authors who are overlooked by the traditional business models and currently lost among the unfiltered mass media distribution channels.

-Whenever we meet new clients, we get two questions.
+Whenever we meet people, we get two questions.
 One is: What the heck is an Oghma?
-The other, and more important one, is: What is Oghma exactly?
+The other, and more important one, is: What exactly do you do?

 Above all other things, Oghma is about creativity.
-We are purveyors of imagination and inspiration.
-Of culture.
-We are writers, musicians, photographers, designers, painters, poets — the small portion of the population that turns our collective human experience into things that can be perceived by the senses, rather than just the brain.
-So we are artists, first and foremost.
-And yes, sometimes we’re even starving.
-But there’s far more to it than that.
+We are purveyors of imagination and inspiration and culture.
+We are writers, musicians, photographers, designers, painters, poets — the small portion of the population that turns our collective human experience into things that can be perceived by all the senses.
+First and foremost, we are artists.

 Oghma is here to level the playing field, using our talents and skills, our network and platform, to give every artist a fair shot at living the dream.
 It doesn’t matter if you’re famous and well-established or unknown and seeking your first opportunity to gain notice in the wider world.
 We’re ready to roll up our sleeves and help out.
 Whether you are seeking a contract or prefer to blaze your own path, we’re here to assist you in reaching your artistic goals.

-As for what an Oghma is?
+As for what the heck an Oghma is?
 That’s easy.
 Oghma is the Celtic god of communication, writing, and eloquence.
-Now do you get it?

 David A. Frizell